dappforce/subsocial-docs/docs/sdk/quick-start/Transactions.md

   });
 }
 ```
-Fist we created instance of the Keyring class (lean more about keyring [here](https://polkadot.js.org/docs/keyring/start/)) ,
+Fist we created an instance of the Keyring class (lean more about keyring [here](https://polkadot.js.org/docs/keyring/start/)).
-In the next step  we connected to substrate API using getSubstrateApi and substrate node url, also we connected to ipfs by flatApi.
+In the next step  we connected to the substrate API using getSubstrateApi and the substrate node url, and we also connected to IPFS by flatApi.
-After that we can use ipfs for creating content and substrateApi.
+After that we can use IPFS for creating content and substrateApi.
 We use the previously created content to create a space and then conduct a transaction.

-Lear more about [transactions](https://polkadot.js.org/docs/api/start/api.tx/) and [mnemonic](https://polkadot.js.org/docs/util-crypto/examples/create-mnemonic)
+Lear more about [transactions](https://polkadot.js.org/docs/api/start/api.tx/) and [mnemonics](https://polkadot.js.org/docs/util-crypto/examples/create-mnemonic).

 ## More examples